EFO Meeting WEDNESDAY 7

 The bigger/heavier the motor is, the more real world work it is able to do without being 'overworked'.
 In the case of the popular outrunner motors, the heavier the motor, the greater the power potential, all other aspects of the motor's production being equal.
 Again, all other things being equal, the heavier the motor is the more efficient it will be over its lighter brother.

-The weight of an outrunner can be used to identify its possible potential and use.
 For burst flying planes (3D types, warm & hot-liner gliders, old-timers or any type of plane flown with short bursts of maximum power over the flight duration) and for racing planes, where winning is all, the potential maximum use, without destruction of the motor, is the weight in grams times 4.5 or maybe even up to 5.

 There are several sheets in the Excel spreadsheet workbook.
 Look on the sheet named 'outrun'.
 The watts in per gram of motor weight column notes the ones that exceed 3 watts in per gram of motor weight with a red background and white text.
 You can note their values and the types of planes and see where I got the 4.5 from, as well as the types of planes that I have identified here as burst planes.